Hidden Falls Sat. 9th July 2022

 The upper reaches of the Meander Valley have a number of waterfalls hidden in tributaries of the river.
 Hidden Falls is a surprising and spectacular feature less than 200 metres from the better known Bastion Cascades, which will also be visited.
 This walk in the upper Meander Valley area starts at an old quarry at 580 metres altitude, and rises west and then south-west, contouring around into the valley of Bastion Creek at about 700m altitude, to reach the cascades after about 2.5 km walk from the start.
 Doubling back a couple of hundred metres, the track then rises steeply and sidles around to the top of the cascades, from which the creek is crossed and Hidden Falls is reached after a steep rise through the forest.

 Returning to Bastion Creek, we then climb again, further north to about 900m.
-Some amazing rock formations are passed, offering shelter for a rest break.
+Some amazing rock formations are passed, the largest, Crowdens Croft, offering shelter for a rest break.
 The track then contours north for a further kilometre, past more interesting formations, to the most interesting of all, the “stone hut” with its associated residents.
 From there, the track descends eastwards for a further 1.5 km to return to the start.
 The walk is rated “medium” due to the steep grades and some track sections that require clambering, and is suitable for reasonably fit and suitably equipped walkers familiar with wilderness forest walking.
 Energetic older (accompanied) children should cope with this walk which is approximately 8 km in total.

 Meeting Times and Places: